Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 Checking Bicycle Breaks

-3. Over-Used Brake Pad
+3. The Brake Pad Has Worn-Out

-4. Rotor Contamination
+4. The Rotor Is Contaminated

 Like the brake pad, a rotor is also very prone to dust and other particles.
 These particles can contaminate the rotor which affects the performance.
 As a result, your brakes will not be able to release properly.
 If you hear noises while braking, you should check the surface of your rotor.
 Look for any discoloration or dust that might have accumulated there.